 - The pdf file is not to be posted on any website or to social media.
 Exceptions may be made under certain circumstances, but only if requested in advance.

-- Website or social media posts must link to the material as published on the NYSBA website.
+- Website or social media posts must link to the material as published on the NYSBA website; we do not provide pdf files to be shared online.

 MCLE credit may be earned for legal-based writing directed to an attorney audience upon application to the CLE Board.
 Guidelines for Obtaining MCLE Credit for Writing as well as a Publication Credit Application are available.
 Journal contributors who wish to obtain MCLE credit are wholly responsible for completing the process to obtain the credit.